networkservicemesh/deployments-k8s/examples/interdomain/spire/README.md

-## Setup spire for three clusters
+## Setup spire for two clusters

 This example shows how to simply configure two spire servers from different clusters to know each other.

 ## Run

-1. Make sure that you have three KUBECONFIG files.
+1. Make sure that you have two KUBECONFIG files.

 Check `KUBECONFIG1` env:
 ```bash